 1) Imitate success.
 One of the best ways we can learn to be successful in any area is to find people who are already producing good results and then imitate them.
 Do you know somebody who is successful at reaching their goals?
 Why not spend some time with that person?
-If you learn to think the way they think, and take action in the same way that they do, you should be able to produce similar results.
+If you learn to think the way they think, and take action in the same way that they do, you should be able move from wishful thinking to producing results.

 2) Trial and error.
 Like it or not, much of life is a process of trial and error.
 No matter how much we try to piece together the necessary information, success will still require that we make some adjustments.
 Gathering partial information here and there and then using what we learn to create a personal strategy can be very rewarding.
 Nevertheless, we will still need to put our ideas to the test before we know whether they will work or not.
 This is the most common approach to personal development and it has a substantial learning curve.